 Although these medications may interact with the absorption of vitamin B12, they are necessary to take for certain conditions.
 It is important to consult with a physician and registered dietitian to discuss the best way to maintain vitamin B12 status when taking these medications.

 Folic acid can correct the anemia that is caused by vitamin B12 deficiency.
 Unfortunately, folic acid will not correct the nerve damage also caused by vitamin B12 deficiency.
 Permanent nerve damage can occur if vitamin B12 deficiency is not treated.
 Folic acid intake from food and supplements should not exceed 1,000 �g daily in healthy individuals because large amounts of folic acid can trigger the damaging effects of vitamin B12 deficiency.
 Adults older than 50 years who take a folic acid supplement should ask their physician or qualified health care provider about their need for additional vitamin B12.

-What is the relationship between vitamin B12 homocysteine, and cardiovascular disease?
+Relationship between vitamin B12 homocysteine, and cardiovascular disease

 Cardiovascular disease involves any disorder of the heart and blood vessels that make up the cardiovascular system.
 Coronary heart disease occurs when blood vessels which supply the heart become clogged or blocked, increasing the risk of a heart attack.
 Vascular damage can also occur to blood vessels supplying the brain, and can result in a stroke.